Artisan-Lab/SMTimer/README.md

 SMT solving is a bottleneck for symbolic execution.
 SMTimer provides a time prediction for SMT script solving for a certain solver(in our case `z3`).
 With the predicted solving time, symbolic execution can choose the path with a lower time to explore first, or directly skip the timeout cases without wasting time on them.
-This repository is the open-source project for `Boosting Symbolic Execution via Constraint Solving Time Prediction`.
+This repository is the open-source project for `Boosting Symbolic Execution via Constraint Solving Time Prediction`, accepted by ACM SIGSOFT International Symposium on Software Testing and Analysis.
 We hope the guidance and the explanation would help you better understand the paper and reproduce the experiments.

 # Get Started
 To get started, we demonstrate the process based on a small example.
 For detail output meaning, please read the `Detail description`.